AUGMXNT/quartz/content/defi/2022-02 Outlook.md

   * Money printers: FXS, CVX, CRV, TOKE, LOOKS

 ### Abandoned
 * Dani Coins: mostly exited SPELL (it should survive, but took a small L to limit exposure).
-ICE should still survive as well but I'm more bearish but such a small position that's so far underwater it doesn't matte
+ICE should might survive as well - I'm actually more bearish but have such a small position that's so far underwater it's not worth liquidating

 ### Ethereum
-Don't play here w/ $10Ks or fees will kill you.
+Don't play here w/ <$10K+ or fees will kill you.
 FXS and Uniswap fees can be $200+/tx
-* Lots of veFXS generating maximum yields on [gauge stable pools](https://app.frax.finance/staking#)
+* Lots of veFXS locked and generating max yields on [gauge stable pools](https://app.frax.finance/staking#)
-* Rest of FXS in [Tokemak](https://www.tokemak.xyz/) until FPI announcement, then will [lock as cvxFXS](https://frax.convexfinance.com/)
+* Rest of FXS in [Tokemak](https://www.tokemak.xyz/) until FPI announcment, then will [lock as cvxFXS](https://frax.convexfinance.com/)
 * A chunk of CRV exposure as very tax efficient play w/ yvBOOST since it was [trading way below backing price](https://blockenthusiast.substack.com/p/yvboost-a-sleeping-giant) - apparently [I wasn't the only one to spot this](https://twitter.com/vannny365/status/1487194028470845441)...
 * Additonal income generation with cvxCRV - it's cheaper to buy on the open market and [stake](https://www.convexfinance.com/stake) than to convert CRV.
 Generates about 55% APR including 15% atm of 3crv (stablecoin); <$3 seems like a decent price atm to me
 * CVX into [vlCVX](https://www.convexfinance.com/lock-cvx) and delegating vote to [Votium](https://votium.app/) is you want a [decent return](https://llama.airforce/#/votium/rounds) in tokens you want to collect (FRAX or more CVX for me); <$25 seems like a decent price to me atm